-Congestion and delay on internal links further impacts on internal movements, in particular A roads.
+Congestion and delay on internal links further impacts on internal movements.
 This is a particular issue at congestion hot spots and pinch points on links connecting major centres.
 Resilience to incidents and maintenance works on the network are other factors that can cause significant delay.

-3. Sub regional Movements
+3) Sub regional Movements